nsrr/shhs-documentation/pages/3-data-analysis-tip-sheet.md

 Drawbacks:

-- There is a clear trend to minimize the use of P-values in statistical inference.
+- There is a clear trend to minimize the use of P-values in statistical inference
 - A straight line and parabola are not the only possible shapes of the dose-response function in the data

 _Paradigm 2_:  Categorical analysis.
 Categorize the variable.
 Issues:  how many categories?
 Where to place the cutoff values?
 A key consideration is having “enough data” within each category.
 Some people prefer “clinical cutpoint” but sometimes the argument is circular since clinical cutpoints are (or should be) based on research findings.